seosgithub/flok/docs/compilation.md

  3. All js files in `./app/kern/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/2kern.js`
  4. All js files are globbed from `./products/$PLATFORM/glob` and combined into `./products/$PLATFORM/application.js`
  5. Auto-generated code is placed at the end (like PLATFORM global)
- 6. Interrupt handlers are appended based on the `ifaces` that are supported and taken from `./kern/iface/.*js`
+ 6. The interrupt handlers in `./kern/int/.*js` are added where the glob is the same as `ifaces` array of `./app/drivers/$PLATFORM/config.yml`.
+(We are importing only supported drivers, they should have the same name as the `./app/drivers/iface/.*`)